josepablovr/Jenga-Palletizing-Robot/README.md

 ### The Mechanics
 - **3 Prismatic Actuators**: These are driven by **DC motors with encoders**, each controlled by an optimized **PID controller** in **Arduino**.
 The standout feature? **Interrupts** handle position updates without delay, ensuring the robot responds immediately.
 - **1 Rotational Joint**: This allows the robot to rotate and pick up items with high precision.
+- **Personalized Gripper**: DC actuated gripper built for picking up Jenga pieces.

-**Note**: The actuators and sensors come from an old printer—proof that repurposing can lead to functional and innovative results!
+**Note**: The actuators and sensors came from old printers meant for recycling.

 ### Control System
 This robot doesn't rely on a joystick or complex software interface.
 Instead, it is controlled via a set of **physical buttons**.
 The core of the control system is a **finite state machine (FSM)** that governs the robot’s operations, so you can easily **Start**, **Pause**, **Stop**, or **Restart** the robot without any delays.